Mission and Ministry offers a variety of programs,

 strong community of support, nurture their relationship to God, and serve

 others.
-Spirituality, service and justice are at the heart of learning at DePaul, and a number of departments in the division of Student Affairs do much to support students’ efforts to make a difference in their world.
+Spirituality, service and justice are at the heart of learning at DePaul, and a number of departments across the university do much to support students’ efforts to make a difference in their world.

 Religious Diversity on Campus